hisaitami/clj-imgcat/README.md

 imgcat written in Clojure

-Displays one ore more images in iTerm2 inline.
+Display one or more images in iTerm2 inline.
 For example:

  ![](https://github.com/hisaitami/clj-imgcat/blob/master/screen.png)